-While we’re not sure exactly when this one rolled out, this update a huge game changer not just in terms of time spent, but in effort, back-and-forth email exchanges, and headaches.
+While we’re not sure exactly when this one rolled out, this update is a huge game-changer not just in terms of time spent, but in effort, back-and-forth email exchanges, and headaches.

 Why?
 Well, the old process of installing a button-click event was to:

 - Create the code in Facebook Ads Manager

 - Send it off to the client/website developer

 - Have them install it

 As you can see, it was a complex and often time-consuming process fraught with roadblocks.
 In stark contrast, this new, significantly streamlined method takes just 10 minutes and can be done by anyone with admin access to a pixel.

 How To Set Up Your Button-Click Events

 First and foremost, before you can do anything else, you will need to get admin access to the ad account and the pixel if you don’t already have it.